-There are several types of ants that like to invade houses.
-Before you can treat an ant infestation you first have to identify the type of ant you are dealing with.
-After you have properly identified your ants you can pick the appropriate treatment method to get rid of ants.
+There are many species of ants that like to invade houses.
+Before you can treat an ant infestation you first have to identify the species of ant you are dealing with.
+After you have properly identified your ant species you can pick the appropriate treatment method to get rid of ants.

 One of the best ways to get rid of ants is to feed them ant bait.
 They will take the ant bait back to the nest, feed the queen and the rest of the colony and all the ants will die off.
 At least, in theory, this is what is suppose to happen.
-You might have to feed to ants bait for some time to eliminate the ants to a point where they are no longer a problem.
+You might have to feed them ants bait for some time to eliminate the ants to a point where they are no longer a problem.

-Your ant bit should be selected based on the feeding habits of the type of ants you are trying to control or get rid of.
-By this I mean there are different baits for each type of ant, based on their eating preferences.
-Remember when with a pest like ants, infestations can be difficult to deal with.
+Your ant bit should be selected based on the feeding habits of the species of ants you are trying to control or get rid of.
+By this I mean there are different baits for each species of ant, based on their eating preferences.
+Remember when dealing with a pest like ants, infestations can be difficult to deal with.
 If one method fails just try another.

 When should you not do it yourself?

-DIY may be suited to your needs, but there are times when it’s best to leave to pest infestations to the professionals.
+DIY may be suited to your needs, but there are times when it’s best to leave pest infestations to the professionals.
 When your situation gets out of hand it is best to seek the service of a pest management company.

 When there are venomous insects